 Each day begins with a two-hour period devoted to a single academic subject when the children’s concentration is at its peak.
 One topic is studied for three or four weeks and then a new topic is begun.
 This method allows the teacher to cover a subject in-depth, using a variety of approaches.

 During the first four years of grade school, the curriculum slowly expands from the experiential learning of kindergarten to include more lesson work.
 The curriculum and class environments are designed to allow children to enjoy the innocence of childhood.
 Families are encouraged to limit media exposure to maintain healthy routines at home that allow their children to fully experience childhood without the worries and cares of adult life.

 Every aspect of the curriculum is designed to inspire imagination, cultivate creativity, encourage freedom of thought and expression, and promote problem-solving.

 Moving into the upper grades is an exciting time in a student's academic life, when the strong foundation built in the early years allows for rapid acceleration.
 Students participate in special activities that nurture their sense of adventure and exploration, and reflect their growing individuality and critical-thinking skills.
-In addition to the daily foreign language classes begun in kindergarten, upper grades students now choose a third language to pursue through guided study with the intention that they will be fluent in all three languages (Spanish, Mandarin, and the language they have chosen) by the time they graduate 8th grade.
+Foreign language classes started in Kindergarten continue through the upper grades (Spanish, Mandarin, and ASL) with the intention that they will be fluent in all three languages by the time they graduate 8th grade.

 The best way to make an informed decision about whether or not your child should attend The Garden School would be to attend a guided tour or open house.